19wh1a1270/II-IT-B-LAB/DS Lab/Experiment 1/linear search with recursion/README.md

 4.Here since the element is 66. the value of n is 10 since the n is not 0 it will check the 9th index element with the target number and 30 is not equal to 66 then the linear search function is called again with the number of elements 9 and again n is not equal to 0 then the element of the 8th index is checked with the target number and that condition is true so the index will return i.e 8

-5.The output is the number 66 is present at the index 8
+5.The output is : Element 66 is present at the index 8

 ![Outout](out66.png)